Library Fact Sheets

 Airlifters provide the capability to deploy American armed forces anywhere in the world and keep them supplied.
 Air refuelers are the lifeline of global reach, increasing range, payloads and flexibility.
 Air Force tankers can also refuel Navy, Marine and NATO aircraft and have an inherent cargo-carrying capability.
 Aeromedical evacuation missions transport wounded and injured service members to critical care hospitals far away from the battle space.

-Air Mobility Command began on June 1, 1992, when the Military Airlift Command and Strategic Air Command were inactivated.
+Air Mobility Command activated on June 1, 1992, when the Military Airlift Command and Strategic Air Command were inactivated.
 Elements of those two organizations, MAC's worldwide airlift system and SAC's KC-10 and KC-135 tanker force, combined to form AMC.
 Three tanker bases also joined AMC.
 They were Grand Forks AFB, McConnell AFB and Fairchild AFB.

 AMC has undergone considerable change since its establishment.
 Focusing on the core mission of strategic air mobility, the command divested itself of infrastructure and forces not directly related to global reach.
 The Air Rescue Service, intratheater aeromedical airlift forces based overseas and much of the operational support airlift fleet transferred to other commands.